relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 categories: ai llm agents productivity tools
 ---

-This is not click bate.
+This is not clickbait.
 Will not change my tone in this post.
 I will defend that statement and I will double down.
 Creating and using "Agents" for any personal LLM use cases is a waste of time.
-I will show you why and provide a simple alternative that is more effective, efficient, and we will all have a good laugh at the end.
+I will show you why, and provide a simple alternative that is more effective, efficient, and we will all have a good laugh at the end.

 # Agentic Frameworks?
 I will admit, it is a cool idea.
 LLMs work well when given _personas_; and we're clearly seeing a trend of _specialization_ in AI models.
 So, like a team of individuals in a company, why not have LLMs work together as a team of `Agents`?
-Frameworks have popped up all over to help script togethers these types of workflows.
-There are plenty of anecdotal studies that show better results are possible when composing models like this.
+Frameworks have popped up all over to help script together these types of workflows.
+There are plenty of anecdotal evidence that show better results are possible when composing models like this.

 **Don't fall for it.**

 There are NO credible professional use cases for this yet.
 [This excellent article by YourGPT](https://yourgpt.ai/blog/general/agentic-frameworks-limitations-business-automation) gets to the heart of this better than I can.
 But what about personal use cases?

 # Let's create some agents
-Consider this video from Mathew Berman, a popular AI influencer, who is trying to set up a "Team of AI agents" in [CrewAI](https://www.crewai.com/) to do the following task:
+Consider this video from Matthew Berman, a popular AI influencer, who is trying to set up a "Team of AI agents" in [CrewAI](https://www.crewai.com/) to do the following task:

 > I want to create a crew for personal use.
 Many ask about real-world uses for AI agents, and I'll show you today.
 I collect AI news links weekly and now produce a more frequent newsletter.
 I aim to have a crew that summarizes each article for my newsletter, saving me time.